Can I qualify for a home loan with scholarship income?

 Some of Australia’s best and brightest are unable to apply for a home loan because most major lenders will not include income from a scholarship when they assess their ability to repay a loan.

-The result is that thousands of would-be home buyers are forced to wait until they finish university before buying their first home.
+Thousands of would-be home buyers are forced to wait until they finish university before buying their first home.

 Thankfully not all banks have lending criteria excluding the use of income from a scholarship.